sev-90/art_of_engineering_course/README.md

 ![](./maps/comparison_map.png)

-# How to create a polygon shapefile:
+# How to create a polygon shapefile

 Step 1) Download and install Google Earth on your descktop from the following link

 https://www.google.com/earth/versions/

-Step 2) Open the app and searth your location of interest for example Columbia University, see the map below
+Step 2) Open the app and search your location of interest for example Columbia University

 ![](./GE1.png)

-Step 3) Select the Add Polygon from the top bar, draw the polygon, give a name and hit ok buttom
+Step 3) Select the Add Polygon from the top bar (shown by arrow), draw the polygon, give a name and hit ok

 ![](./GE2.jpg)

-Step 4) On the left box named Places, you will find the named polygon, right click on the place and select save place as Kml format in your computer
+Step 4) On the left box named Places, you will find the polygon with your assigned name, right click on it and save place as Kmz format in your computer

 ![](./GE3.png)